nickmvincent/csem_class_wiki/consequences/problems/bias.md

 Those of lower socioeconomic background are currently labeled  with higher crime rates and with this algorithm, these neighborhood will continue to be labeled as dangerous
  No matter how sound the algorithm seems, or the “confidence level” it spits out, it produces a self perpetuating cycle, albeit with good intentions.

-#Discussion: Reviewing Algorithms and Algorithmic Bias that affect our everyday lives
+# Discussion: Reviewing Algorithms and Algorithmic Bias that affect our everyday lives
-In the sites that we use everyday browsing the internet Google
+In the sites that we use everyday browsing the internet
+* Google
-Facebook
+* Facebook

 Two examples
-Google:
-Activity: Google Search images of CEO
+## Activity: Google Search images of CEO
 Google did it
 Research Study: To come to those conclusions, Datta and his colleagues basically built a tool, called Ad Fisher, that tracks how user behavior on Google influences the personalized Google ads that each user sees.
 Because that relationship is complicated and based on a lot of factors, the researchers used a series of fake accounts: theoretical job-seekers whose behavior they could track closely.
 That online behavior — visiting job sites and nothing else — was the same for all the fake accounts.
 But some listed their sex as men and some as women.
 “The Ad Fisher team found that when Google presumed users to be male job seekers, they were much more likely to be shown ads for high-paying executive jobs.
 Google showed the ads 1,852 times to the male group — but just 318 times to the female group.”